 A gourmet route between Madrid and Barcelona to taste the wines of Spain

-Main cities to visit and how to get there: Logroño, Vitoria, Laguardia and Haro.
+Main cities to visit and how to get there: Logroño (La Rioja), Vitoria and Laguardia (Álava, Basque Country), and Haro (La Rioja).
 These cities are four hours from Madrid and five from Barcelona by car.
 So, a good option is to fly to Bilbao or Zaragoza airport (there is also a high-speed train connection with Madrid and Barcelona).
-Rioja Alta wine route: a dozen century-old wineries, prestigious restaurants and impressive landscapes of vineyards in places such as the sierras of Toloño, Cantabria and Demanda are all perfect complements to the prestigious La Rioja wine.
-The Sensory Centre of Wine in San Asensio and the Vivanco Museum of Wine Culture in Briones are two more interesting places to visit.
+Rioja Alta wine route: several century-old wineries, renowned restaurants and impressive vineyard landscapes in the mountains of Sierra de Cantabria and Sierra de la Demanda are added attractions to enjoy with the prestigious wines of La Rioja.
+The Wine Sensory Centre in San Asensio and the Vivanco Museum of Wine Culture in Briones (both in La Rioja) are also interesting places to visit.
 Rioja Alavesa wine route: this region stands out for the avant-garde architecture of its wineries.
-The Marqués de Riscal (in Elciego and designed by Frank Gehry), Ysios (in Laguardia and designed by Santiago Calatrava) and Viña Real (also in La guardia and designed by Philippe Maziéres) are must-visit wineries in the region.
+Marqués de Riscal (in Elciego and designed by Frank Gehry), Ysios (in Laguardia, by Santiago Calatrava) and Viña Real (also in Laguardia, by Philippe Maziéres) are must-sees.
 The Valdelana winery (in Elciego) is also interesting as it includes a museum, a chapel and a “Tunnel of senses”.

-Main cities to visit and how to get there: Zaragoza is the city with the main connections to the region and is only an hour and a half by car from the Somontano route, with villages such as Barbastro and Alquézar.
+Main cities to visit and how to get there: Zaragoza is the local transport hub for the region and is only an hour and a half by car from the Somontano route, with villages such as Barbastro and Alquézar (both in Huesca).
 Somontano wine route: the wines are fruity with ruby reds and fresh-tasting whites.
 The region has great natural beauty and is at the foot of the Pyrenees.
-August and November are the best months to visit because this is when the Wine Festival and the Somontano Wine Tasting Festival are held, which both involve numerous wine-related activities.
-Another option is to do the Wine route by bus (leaving from Zaragoza) and tours of the wineries.
-These wineries offer wine tasting, and off-road, Segway and horse riding tours through the vineyards.
-There is also an novel tour in the region known as “Tibet del Alto Aragón”, which is a small Buddhist temple in the town of Panillo.
+August and November are good months to visit, to see the Somontano Wine Festival and the Somontano Wine Tasting Festival (both in Barbastro), alongside many wine-related activities.
+Another option is to take the Somontano Wine Bus (leaving from Zaragoza and Huesca) with tours of the wineries.
+As well as wine tastings, many wineries offer ATV, Segway and horse riding tours of the vineyards.
+An unusual sight in the region is the “Tibet del Alto Aragón”, a small Buddhist temple in the town of Panillo.

-Main cities to visit and how to get there: you can reach the Wine Route and the Penedès winery from Barcelona in just 45 minutes by car (towns such as Sant Sadurní d’Anoia and Vilafranca del Penedès).
+Main cities to visit and how to get there:you can reach the Penedès Wine and Cava Route from Barcelona in just 45 minutes by car (the towns include Sant Sadurní d’Anoia and Vilafranca del Penedès).
 The closest vineyards to Barcelona are about 25 minutes away.
-Wine route and Penedès winery: their excellent cava, a very traditional sparkling wine from Catalonia, is a must.
-Some of the activities they organise include hot air balloon rides over the vineyards, electric bike and horse riding tours, a night under the stars with live music, stargazing, culinary fusion and relaxing amid the vineyards.
-There are also three very interesting wine-related tours: the Cava Interpretation Centre in Sant Sadurní d’Anoia; the Wine Culture Museum of Catalonia in Villafranca del Penedès; and the Iberian archaeological site of the Font de la Canya, which displays the origins of the Penedès vine.
+Penedès wine and cava route: cava is an excellent sparkling wine with a long history in Catalonia.
+The mainly young wines produced here have a great aromatic quality.
+The available activities include balloon trips over the vineyards; tours on electric bicycle or on horseback; stargazing nights with live music, astronomy and wine and food pairings; chill-out sessions among the vines...
+There are also three very interesting wine-related tours: the Cava Interpretation Centre in Sant Sadurní d’Anoia; the Wine Culture Museum of Catalonia in Villafranca del Penedès; and the Iberian archaeological site of Font de la Canya, which reveals the origins of the Penedès vine.
 In Barcelona: there are various original ways you can enjoy wine in the city.
 For example, pairings on board a sailing boat which departs from Port Olímpic or a wine tasting from the heights of the Colón viewing point, right in the city centre.